 Enter the Switch Witch.

 This year we are embracing the Switch Witch for the first time.
 I wasn’t sure how the idea would go over with my kids, so about a month ago I ran it by them.
 I asked whether they’d heard of the Switch Witch.
 They hadn’t.
-I explained that she’s a witch who comes by on Halloween night after everyone is asleep, collects the candy, and replaces it with a new toy.
+I explained that she’s a witch who comes by a couple of days after Halloween.
+Once everyone is asleep, she collects the candy and replaces it with a new toy.
 They were intrigued.
 Their immediate first question was, “is she real?”
 I explained that she was not.
 With that question out of the way, they immediately suspended their disbelief again.
 They wondered aloud and came up with elaborate scenarios for what the witch does with the candy (“does she make a stew?”), how we tell her what we want (“can we text her?”), and what she does for a living when she’s off duty the rest of the year (“does she work on a computer?”).

 In the end, we decided together that we were going to invite the switch witch to our house to do her switching magic.
 The candy will go to a collection program for troops abroad who can use the candy better than we can.
 We have a few more days to figure out exactly what the switch witch will bring (I have it on good authority that she shops online with free two-day shipping), but I’m optimistic that this will be our happiest and healthiest Halloween yet.